matterport/Mask_RCNN/README.md

 ![](assets/detection_final.png)

-# Training on MS COCO
+# Training on MS COCO TODO add guide for cropmask specific training
 We're providing pre-trained weights for MS COCO to make it easier to start.
 You can use those weights as a starting point to train your own variation on the network.
 Training and evaluation code is in `samples/coco/coco.py`.
 You can import this